learn-static/hist-320/content/4-web-setup.md

 ### source-code:

 - `source-code` is the full URL for the GitHub repository containing your project code.
 It is used on your website to add a link back to your project repository.
-Copy your repository's URL and paste it over the example text to the right of `source-code.`
+Copy your repository's URL and paste it over the example text to the right of `source-code:`

 For example, the default placeholder value is this:
 ```